aov.ai-checkout-upsell

 Select "Enter custom pattern" and type your regex directly into the pattern input field.
 The field uses a monospace font for readability.

-The regex pattern is validated when you save.
-If the pattern is invalid, you'll see an inline error: *"Invalid regex pattern.
-Please check your expression."*
+The regex pattern is checked as you type.
+If the expression is invalid, you'll immediately see an inline error: "Invalid regex pattern.
+Please check your expression."
+The field also shows a hint — for custom patterns: "Enter a valid JavaScript regular expression"; for presets: "Auto-filled from preset.
+You can edit the pattern directly."

 Choose how the pattern is applied: